Print3M/print3m.github.io/_notes/knowledge/windows/local-persistence.md

 schtasks /query /tn <TASK_NAME>
 ```

 An attacker can make a scheduled task invisible by deleting its _Security Descriptor_ (SD).
-If an user is not allowed to query a scheduled task, he won't be able to see it anymore.
+If a user is not allowed to query a scheduled task, he won't be able to see it anymore.
 Deleting the SD disallows ALL users to access the scheduled task.

 ```powershell
 # Run regedit as SYSTEM